 Displaying, Viewing, And Editing Files

 nano: Nano is a text editor that is often preinstalled on Linux distributions.
 You can create a new text file or edit an existing one (whether text or a configuration file).
-Here are two examples of its usage via the Ubuntu shell:
+Here is an example of its usage via the Ubuntu shell:

 less: The ‘less’ command displays the contents of a file right there in the command prompt window, and you can scroll through it easily by pressing the enter button.
 An example of this command’s usage: